specialorange/zmaril.github.com/source/_posts/2012-12-27-Why-I-dont-have-a-Facebook.markdown

-all that talent they've gathered from Stanford and other nerd farms to mine all the data that they've accumulated. **For the typical user, they probably have a few years worth of status updates, wall posts, messages, facebook relationships between members, events attended, likes, location data based off of geo-tagged status updates and reverse IP addresses, history of web sites visited ([collected from like counters on pages](http://www.businessinsider.com/this-is-how-facebook-is-tracking-your-internet-activity-2012-9?op=1))
+all that talent they've gathered from Stanford and other nerd farms to mine all the data that they've accumulated. **For the typical user, they probably have a few years worth of status updates, wall posts, messages, Facebook relationships between members, events attended, likes, location data based off of geo-tagged status updates and reverse IP addresses, history of web sites visited ([collected from like counters on pages](http://www.businessinsider.com/this-is-how-facebook-is-tracking-your-internet-activity-2012-9?op=1))